-- 1.24.
+- 1.27.
 In 2007 we completed our review of the standard electricity and gas supply licences and introduced new streamlined licences that we believe are appropriate for energy markets that are fully competitive.
-We are monitoring suppliers' behaviour carefully to ensure that the new regulatory framework operates in the best interests of customers going forward. - 1.25.
-The Consumers, Estate Agents and Redress Act 2007 changed arrangements for consumer representation by providing for the establishment of the new National Consumer Council (which will be known as Consumer Voice), the abolition of energywatch and the establishment of a statutory ombudsman.
-We are committed to playing our part in ensuring that the transition is as smooth as possible for consumers. - 1.26.
+We are monitoring suppliers' behaviour carefully to ensure that the new regulatory framework operates in the best interests of customers going forward. - 1.28.
+The Consumers, Estate Agents and Redress Act 2007 changed arrangements for consumer representation by providing for the establishment of the new National Consumer Council, the abolition of energywatch and the establishment of a statutory ombudsman.
+We are committed to playing our part in ensuring that the transition is as smooth as possible for consumers. - 1.29.
 The Consumers, Estate Agents and Redress Act also gave Ofgem a duty to prescribe standards for the handling of complaints in the energy sector.
 In 2007 we consulted on the standards that ought to apply and in 2008 we will implement the new standards.
-Our intention is that the new obligations will be well targeted and proportionate while ensuring that consumers are adequately protected.
+Our intention is that the new obligations will be well targeted and proportionate while ensuring that consumers are adequately protected. - 1.30.

-- 1.27.
 In 2007 we reviewed the performance of the Energy Supply Ombudsman and concluded that, while the arrangements were largely working well, a number of improvements could be made to enhance its effectiveness.
 In 2008 we will monitor events carefully.
-Using the powers set out the in the Consumers, Estate Agents and Redress Act, and on the basis of criteria on which we are consulting, we will also consider whether to give statutory approval to redress schemes put forward by industry.
-Our goal will be to ensure that customers have an effective means of redress when suppliers and customers cannot resolve disputes. - 1.28.
-Given the state of competition in retail energy markets and proposed changes to consumer representation, Ofgem intends to conduct a review of whether the guaranteed and overall standards of performance imposed on suppliers should continue in their present form.
-We will consult on initial proposals, which may include amendments to the statutory framework that ultimately would need the consent of the Secretary of State for Business, Enterprise and Regulatory Reform.
+Using the powers set out in the Consumers, Estate Agents and Redress Act, and on the basis of criteria that we have now published, we will also consider whether to give statutory approval to redress schemes put forward by industry.
+Our goal will be to ensure that customers have an effective means of redress when suppliers and customers cannot resolve disputes.